juju4/ansible-harden-windows/README.md

 It was tested on the following versions:
  * 2.0 (min required for Win)
  * 2.2
+ * 2.3

 ### Operating systems

-Tested with vagrant on Ubuntu 14.04.
+Tested with vagrant on Ubuntu 14.04 and 16.04.
-Only tested against Win10 Evaluation.
+Only tested against Win10 and Ws2016 Evaluation.
 Follow
 http://kitchen.ci/blog/test-kitchen-windows-test-flight-with-vagrant/